tessercat/daoistic-book/daodejing/08/english.md

 The best are like water.

+Water helps everything
-Water is good at helping everything and doesn't argue.
+and doesn't fight.

-It puts up with everyone's crap because it embodies Dao.

-The earth is good at settling down, the calm are good at thinking, the kind are good at giving, the sincere are good at communicating, the organized are good at leading, the able are good at helping, the seasons are good at changing.

-Above all they don't argue
-because they don't object to anything.
+Follow its example
+by turning the other cheek.

+Good habits are steady,
+good minds are open,
+good hearts are kind,
+good words are honest,
+good rules are fair,
+good plans are possible,
+good actions are timely.

+Above all, not fighting
+means not getting even.